Dennis Rader: Arrest

-Rader was arrested while driving near his home in Park City shortly after noon on February 25, 2005.
+Rader was arrested while driving near his Park City home shortly after noon on February 25, 2005.
 An officer asked, "Mr. Rader, do you know why you're going downtown?"
 Rader replied, "Oh, I have suspicions why."

-Officers from the Wichita Police, Kansas Bureau of Investigation, and FBI and ATF searched Rader's home and vehicle, seizing evidence including computer equipment, a pair of black pantyhose retrieved from a shed and a cylindrical container.
+Officers from the Wichita Police Department, the Kansas Bureau of Investigation, the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives searched Rader's home and vehicle, seizing evidence including computer equipment, a pair of black pantyhose retrieved from a shed and a cylindrical container.
 Christ Lutheran Church, Rader's office and the main branch of the Park City library were also searched.
 At a press conference the next morning, Wichita Police Chief Norman Williams announced, "The bottom line: BTK is arrested."

-Rader asked about the death penalty, and inquired several times about what his potential sentence would end up being.
-Rader further asked whether he would be assigned to a "special section" of prison or among the "loonies" in the general population.
-At one point, he told an officer to put "BTK" on the lid of his cup before putting it in the refrigerator, rather than his own name.
+Under questioning, Rader asked about the death penalty in Kansas and inquired several times about what his potential sentence would end up being.
+He further asked whether he would be assigned to a "special section" of prison or among the "loonies" in the general population.
+At one point, Rader told an officer to put "BTK" on the lid of his cup before putting it in the refrigerator, rather than his own name.

 Legal proceedings

-On February 28, 2005, Rader was charged with 10 counts of first degree murder.
-Soon afterward, the Associated Press cited an anonymous source alleging that Rader had confessed to other murders in addition to those with which he had been connected.
+On February 28, 2005, Rader was charged in the Sedgwick County District Court with ten counts of first-degree murder.
+Soon afterward, the Associated Press cited an anonymous source alleging that Rader had confessed to other murders in addition to those with which he had been officially connected.
 However, the Sedgwick County district attorney denied the story, yet refused to say whether Rader had made any confessions or if investigators were looking into his possible involvement in more unsolved killings.
-On March 5, news sources claimed to have verified by multiple sources that Rader had confessed to the 10 murders he was charged with, but no other ones.
+On March 5, news sources claimed to have verified by multiple sources that Rader had confessed to the ten murders he was charged with, but no others.
 On March 1, Rader's bail was set at US$10 million, and a public defender was appointed to represent him.
 On May 3, the judge entered not guilty pleas on Rader's behalf, as Rader did not speak at his arraignment.

 Conviction and sentencing

 On June 27, the scheduled trial date, Rader changed his plea to guilty.
-He described the murders, which he referred to as "projects", in detail to the court and made no apologies.
+He coldly described the murders, which he referred to as "projects", in detail to the court and made no apologies.

-At Rader's August 18 sentencing, victims' families made statements, after which Rader apologized in a rambling 30-minute monologue that the prosecutor likened to an Academy Awards acceptance speech.
-His statement has been described as an example of an often-observed phenomenon among psychopaths: their inability to understand the emotional content of language.
-Rader was sentenced to 10 consecutive life sentences, with a minimum of 175 years.
+At Rader's August 18 sentencing, victims' families made statements, after which Rader apologized in a rambling thirty-minute monologue that the prosecutor likened to an Academy Awards acceptance speech.
+His statement has been described as an example of an often-observed phenomenon among psychopaths: the inability to understand the emotional content of language.
+Rader was sentenced to ten consecutive life sentences, with a minimum of 175 years.
 Kansas did not enforce the death penalty at the time of the murders.
-On August 19, Rader was moved to the El Dorado Correctional Facility.
+On August 19, Rader was moved to the El Dorado Correctional Facility in Prospect Township, Butler County, Kansas.